SmartKey Market Cap Achieves $44.00 Million (SKEY)

 According to CryptoCompare, “SmartKey is a decentralized oracle network built on the Ethereum network, founded by CEO Szymon Fiedorowicz.
 SmartKey aims to enable automated, secure connection of DeFi smart contracts with external services.
 The platform has created a connector for 2 blockchains: Ethereum and Waves.
 SmartKey can thus adapt any DeFi project by connecting it to the physical world.
 The process is possible thanks to the connector based on Smart Contracts.
 SmartKey enables integration at two levels of advancement: API and DeFi “

-It is usually not possible to buy alternative cryptocurrencies such as SmartKey directly using US dollars.
-Investors seeking to trade SmartKey should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as SmartKey directly using US dollars.
+Investors seeking to trade SmartKey should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy SmartKey using one of the aforementioned exchanges.

 Receive News & Updates for SmartKey Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SmartKey and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.